-Data centres are exposed to several physical risks from climate change that can cause damage to assets and have detrimental effects on performance, reducing the asset's effectiveness and commercial viability.
-The results for all four major climate-related physical risks are assessed in the database, but for brevity, we discuss only the most material - extreme heat centres (Blair Chalmers [2020]).
+and have detrimental effects on performance, reducing the asset's effectiveness and commercial viability.
+The results for all four major climate-related physical risks are assessed in the database, but for brevity, we discuss only the most material - extreme heat centers (Blair Chalmers, 2020).

-Physical risk
+Physical Risk

-Compared to ageing infrastructure assets in different sectors, data centres are relatively new assets that adhere to higher design and construction standards.
+Compared to ageing infrastructure assets in different sectors, data centers are relatively new assets that adhere to higher design and construction standards.
 This usually incorporates a higher level of physical risk protection, resulting in greater inherent resilience and ability to continue operating during extreme hazard events.

 Extreme heat reduces component performance and increases failure risks.
-For example, extreme heat can cause above-ground cables to sag excessively and eventually break.
-It can also overload data centre cooling systems causing servers to overheat with reduced functionality.
+For example, extreme heat can cause above ground cables to sag excessively and eventually break.
+It can also overload data center cooling systems causing servers to overheat with reduced functionality.
 In return, servers must be replaced more frequently, which increases GHG emissions.

-Data centres provide services to users outside their immediate geographic area and therefore have a degree of flexibility over location that is unavailable for other infrastructure types.
-Increasingly, data centres are built in colder locations, such as Iceland, to decrease the level of heat risk.
+Data centers provide services to users outside their immediate geographic area and therefore have a degree of flexibility over location that is unavailable for other infrastructure types.
+Increasingly, data centers are built in colder locations, such as Iceland, to decrease the level of heat risk.
 On the other hand, high demand and low energy prices resulted in new developments in Texas, with subsequent higher heat risk.

 There is a significant interplay between physical and transition risk reduction.
-For example, traditional methods of managing high temperatures such as mechanical cooling systems involve high embodied carbon emissions (stemming from their manufacturing, construction and installation), but also high ongoing electricity usage (approximately 40% of the overall data centre electricity demand (Whiting, 2021)).
-While these systems effectively reduce physical risk, they increase transition risk by increasing the Scope 2 emissions of the data centre.
+For example, traditional methods of managing high temperatures such as mechanical cooling systems involve high embodied carbon emissions (stemming from their manufacturing, construction, and installation), but also high ongoing electricity usage (approximately 40% of the overall data center electricity demand (Whiting, 2021)).
+While these systems effectively reduce physical risk, they increase transition risk by increasing the Scope 2 emissions of the data center.

-While this is a common approach to reducing extreme heat risk, there are several strategies that either produce no additional operational emissions or even reduce emissions, thereby reducing transition and physical risk.
-These include passive strategies such as natural cooling using environmental air movement, shading structures that block incident radiation and heat-resistant construction materials that reduce the rate of heat absorption.
-Additionally, optimising operating practices, such as operational temperature ranges, server room layouts and loading between different servers, has the dual benefit of reducing heat loading and energy consumption and, therefore, emissions.
+Whilst this is a common approach to reducing extreme heat risk, there are several strategies that either produce no additional operational emissions or even reduce emissions, thereby reducing transition and physical risk.
+These include passive strategies such as natural cooling using environmental FIGURE 3 air movement, shading structures that block incident radiation, and heat-resistant construction materials that reduce the rate of heat absorption.
+Additionally, optimizing operating practices, such as operational temperature ranges, server room layouts, and loading between different servers, has the dual benefit of reducing heat loading and energy consumption and, therefore, emissions.